Want More Precious Metals News? Subscribe to Our Podcast!

 Now, kind of hitting on the investor psychology here a bit since you're very good on that subject and have written a lot about it over the years and always appreciate your insights and just your discipline and your even-keel approach to investing.
 One thing that people often don't keep in mind is that if you're looking to buy physical metal, and let's focus on silver here for the sake of this discussion and if we're sitting here at say $14 an ounce, give or take, and someone is saying well I'm going to hold out for silver to get to $12 and then buy the physical then.
 Only problem is that with there being such little margin on the supply side we would see premiums skyrocket, not to mention lead time issue as well developing and a bullion investor is more than likely going to end up paying the same or possibly even more for, Silver Eagles, for instance, even if we had a price drop like that on spot prices, because the premium could rise just as much as the spot price went down.
 Talk about this dynamic.

-David Smith: Well you know Mike, that's already happened a couple times this year, most pronounced in the junk silver market, the 90% bags of silver dimes and quarters and fifty cent pieces that used to circulate in our pockets when we were growing up, and it sure had a different feel then than the stuff you do now, you almost hate to look at it.
+David Smith: Well you know Mike, that's already happened a couple times this year, most pronounced in the junk silver market, the 90% junk silver bags of dimes and quarters and fifty cent pieces that used to circulate in our pockets when we were growing up, and it sure had a different feel then than the stuff you do now, you almost hate to look at it.
 At any rate the premiums, as you mentioned, can widen very quickly and get to almost absurd levels so that if you said, “oh, you know, I'll wait till silver drops to twelve,” assuming it ever does, well it might drop to twelve, but you still might pay the same premium you would if you bought it today.
 So you wouldn't be saving anything, and not only that, it assumes the product is even available there.
 So it really makes sense to buy over time in tranches or portions and it makes sense to buy when it's hard for you to do it.

 If it's really easy and you're absolutely certain that you're going to make a killing it might not be the best time, but if you're a little bit nervous but you think, I still believe in the story and I know that what I'm doing is right and I'll buy a portion of what I need, you're going to find over time that your dollar cost average put you in a much better position, you can sleep better at night, and you'll have what you want without paying an inordinate price for it.
 And I really think that these spikes in premiums that we've seen a couple times this year not only with junk silver, but with the American Silver Eagles and the bullion rounds themselves, these are important things to come.